cucapra/dahlia-evaluation/README.md

 [zedboard]: http://www.zedboard.org/product/zedboard

-##### Instructions for Artifact Evaluation

-These directions will not reproduce the *full* set of data reported in the paper, which is generally not practical within the evaluation time (fig. 7, for example, took us 2,666 CPU-hours to produce).
+**Instructions for Artifact Evaluation:** These directions will not reproduce the *full* set of data reported in the paper, which is generally not practical within the evaluation time (fig. 7, for example, took us 2,666 CPU-hours to produce).
 We instead provide smaller versions of each experiment that are practical to run within a reasonable amount of time.
 The idea is to to demonstrate that our distributed FPGA experimentation framework is functional to give evidence that our reported data is correct.
 We also provide instructions to reproduce our original results.